-The flexibility available from today’s video management solutions underlines why integrators and installers who are looking to deliver smart solutions are increasingly turning to software-based systems.
+The flexibility available from today’s video management solutions underlines why integrators and end users who are seeking smart solutions are increasingly turning to software-based systems.
 VMS packages offer a plethora of benefits, over and above those available from the more basic hardware systems.
-As systems get more advanced, it is important to not lose sight of the fact that the first and most critical role of a VMS is to protect a business, organisation or public space.
+As systems get more advanced, it is important to not lose sight of the fact that the first and most critical role of a VMS is to protect a facility or business.
 With this in mind, VMS packages that enhance protection are a necessity.

 Increasingly, security solutions offer more and more functionality.
 In the majority of cases, this must be recognised as a benefit.
-For integrators and installers, it enables the creation of bespoke solutions with high levels of flexibility and effectiveness.
-For end users, it enhances the return on investment from their security system, especially where the captured data can be used for business-related tasks.
-Today’s rapidly evolving technological landscape allows manufacturers to add advanced features and functions, and it is this innovation which drives the security industry forwards.
+For integrators, it enables the creation of bespoke solutions with high levels of flexibility and effectiveness.
+For end users, it enhances the return on investment from their security system, especially where the captured data can be used for a range of tasks.
+Today’s rapidly evolving technological landscape allows manufacturers to add advanced features and functions, and it is this innovation which drives the security industry forwards and allows the enhanced protection of high risk sites such as prisons, utilities and food manufacturing plants.

 However, consideration must be given to whether the depth of functionality available in modern solutions is always a positive point.
 While many VMS products do a good job of hiding their complexity behind intuitive interfaces, the sheer scale of options creates its own issues.